Expected Policy Gradients for Reinforcement Learning: Introduction

 \section{Introduction}

-In reinforcement learning, an agent aims to learn an optimal behaviour policy from trajectories sampled from the environment.
-In settings where it is feasible to explicitly represent the policy, \emph{policy gradient} methods \citep{sutton2000policy, peters2006policy, peters2008reinforcement, silver2014deterministic}, which optimise policies by gradient ascent, have enjoyed great success, especially with large or continuous action spaces.
-The archetypal algorithm optimises an \emph{actor}, i.e., a policy, by following a policy gradient that is estimated using a \emph{critic}, i.e., a value function.
+In reinforcement learning, an agent aims to learn an optimal behavior policy from trajectories sampled from the environment.
+In settings where it is feasible to explicitly represent the policy, \emph{policy gradient} methods \citep{sutton2000policy, peters2006policy, peters2008reinforcement, silver2014deterministic}, which optimize policies by gradient ascent, have enjoyed great success, especially with large or continuous action spaces.
+The archetypal algorithm optimizes an \emph{actor}, i.e., a policy, by following a policy gradient that is estimated using a \emph{critic}, i.e., a value function.

 The policy can be stochastic or deterministic, yielding \emph{stochastic policy gradients} (SPG) \citep{sutton2000policy} or \emph{deterministic policy gradients} (DPG) \citep{silver2014deterministic}.
 The theory underpinning these methods is quite fragmented, as each approach has a separate policy gradient theorem guaranteeing the policy gradient is unbiased under certain conditions.